thenoviceoof/sockityak/README.md

  - Autocomplete EVERYTHING
  - Add in a +1/like infrastructure
  - XMPP integration (digests/notifications)
+ - smart digests (new tags, @, highly voted treated specially, both new topics and watched topics)
  - IRC integration (single channel)
+ - rate-limiting
+ - ban-hammer: channel and org-wide
  - forking model
  - NLP to determine whether a user would want to know about this update
  - NLP to determine topic name